Lead Guitar Solos Lesson- How To Use Guitar Arpeggios To Create Better Melodies

-My solos lacked real emotion and didn’t impress anyone except other guitar players.
+My lead guitar solos lacked real emotion and didn’t impress anyone except other lead guitar players.

 EMAIL TO GET ACCESS

-Watch this video & I’ll show you in detail:
+Watch this video about playing lead guitar solos & I’ll show you in detail:

-Now that you know how to use fast arpeggios melodically, what’s next?
+Now that you know how to use fast lead guitar arpeggios melodically, what’s next?

-It’s easy to turn any arpeggio into dozens of cool licks.
+It’s easy to turn any of your guitar arpeggios into tons of creative licks.
 (These licks sound good even if you can’t play fast yet.)

-- Play arpeggios descending only (or ascending only).
+- Play guitar arpeggios descending only (or ascending only).

-Sometimes, the best thing to do is to stop playing in the middle of a fast arpeggio.
+Sometimes, the best thing to do is to stop playing in the middle of fast guitar arpeggios.
 Unexpected silence builds massive tension & creates a lot of excitement.

 When you start playing after the silence – slide aggressively into the first note.
 This makes note grabs your listeners by the throat.